 Do you really need an ebook reader with no blue light at all?

-An ebook reader that has absolutely no blue light is always a great choice – especially when it comes to reading your favorite books in a well lit environment.
+An eReader that has absolutely no blue light is always a great choice – especially when it comes to reading your favorite books in a well lit environment and reducing the eye strain to maximum.

 A frontlit display allows you to customize the intensity of the light (at least it normally does with the recommended products above) without causing your eyes the harm that your regular backlit displays do by shooting blue light straight into your eyes.

-And while we can agree that there’s no real use to have extra light (even if it’s the better one coming from the front) when reading outside or in a well lit room, I would say that the need for a reader that really has no blue light at all is at the moment a bit too expensive for us, the regular folk.
+And while we can agree that there’s no real use to have extra light (even if it’s the better one coming from the front) when reading outside or in a well lit room, I would say that there’s no longer a need for a reader that really has no light.

 The eBook readers that I have recommended above should fit all budgets and all needs and no matter which one you choose, I am 100% sure that you will be extremely satisfied.